What the Trump impeachment hearings reveal about handling a toxic workplace

 If there’s one takeaway from the House impeachment inquiry so far, it’s that President Trump is a bad boss.

-Setting aside whether he committed a high crime when he pressured Ukraine’s new president to investigate former vice president Joe Biden, there’s no doubt that America’s most high-profile workplace is also its most dysfunctional.
+Setting aside whether he committed a high crime when he pressured Ukraine’s new president to investigate former Vice President Joe Biden, there’s no doubt that America’s most high-profile workplace is also its most dysfunctional.

 Career diplomats like Marie Yovanovitch were sidelined or ignored.
 Gordon Sondland was massively unqualified to be ambassador to the E.U.
-And Rudy Giuliani was running a shadow foreign policy over unsecured cell phone lines.
+And Rudy Giuliani was running a shadow foreign policy over unsecured cell-phone lines.

 Meanwhile, a parade of witnesses have testified or publicly called out the president’s own managerial crimes, including intimidation, harassment, and his frequent disparagement of former employees.
 But while the White House may be the country’s most toxic workplace, it also provides some clear lessons for any employee trying to navigate a hellish environment.

 For the record: The witnesses testifying this week are in good company.
 More than half of workers polled in a 2017 survey said they encountered “unpleasant and potentially hazardous” conditions at work.
-“The level of toxicity in the workplace is at an all-time high,” Johnny C. Taylor, Jr., president and chief executive officer of the Society for Human Resource Management, said recently.
+“The level of toxicity in the workplace is at an all-time high,” Johnny C. Taylor Jr., president and chief executive officer of the Society for Human Resource Management, said recently.

 Here’s what they can learn from the bureaucratic melodrama playing out in prime time: